Correct left-hand positions on the guitar

 • Pressure – you don't want to press the fingers too hard against the strings.

-Now try out for yourself and see what you think.
+Now try it for yourself and see what you think.
 It's also important to feel comfortable when playing guitar, and not force yourself to something you don’t like.

 Bat grip

 Although the explained position above is great, there are other ways to hold the guitar that can bring advantages in many situations.
-By using the "bat grip" (see the right part of the picture above), you will hold the guitar in a firm grip.
+The "bat grip" (see the right part of the picture above), results in a firmer hold.
 Some of the advantages are as follows:

 • Extra possibilities for bass notes – to have your thumb near the sixth string could come handy for playing the bass notes.

-• Muting strings – the thumb could be used to mute the top strings that shouldn't be played when strumming chord.
+• Muting strings – the thumb could be used to mute the top strings that shouldn't be played when strumming chords.

 • A fifth "finger" – by involving the thumb you could achieve specific chord shapes, including chords with the thumb.